Noble-Lab/crema/docs/index.rst

 for benchmarking studies and should not be used for experiments that result in some biological claim.

-Note that this plot should only be used for only benchmarking studies and should not be used for experiments that result in some biological claim.

 .. code-block:: Python

     >>> import crema